GeorgePimpleton/Win32-games/revised-code/Chapter 05/README.md

 Win9X/Me is officially dead!

-Slideshow demonstrates how to interact with a game using the keyboard and mouse.
+Slideshow demonstrates how to interact with a game using the keyboard and mouse as well as making parts of an image transparent so it isn't drawn.

 Versions: